MURRA Indigenous Business Program Overview

 MURRA Indigenous Business Program Key Facilitators

 Michelle is an Associate Professor of Leadership as well as the Director of the MURRA Indigenous Business Program.
 Her area of research focus in Indigenous leadership and entrepreneurship.

 Ian is the Pro Vice-Chancellor and Dean of Commerce at Victoria Business School in New Zealand.
 His area of focus is how organisations recruit, select and retain knowledge workers.

 Don is a marketing and brand expert who studies the impact that marketing activities have on company performance.
 He has worked with brands including Johnson & Johnson, NAB and Nestle.

 Geoff worked at the highest levels of international finance before becoming an academic focusing on risk-taking by executives.
 He has received several research excellence awards from the University of Melbourne.

 With a PhD in social psychology, Jennifer specialises in organisational behaviour, negotiation and people management, and conducts research into the ways in which power is used in the workplace.

-SENIOR LECTURER IN MARKETING
+ASSOCIATE PROFESSOR IN MARKETING